 Top-notch order fulfillment is the heart of every successful eCommerce company.
 Fulfillment cost is also one of the bigger operating expenses.
 Whether you do your order fulfillment in-house or use a fulfillment company, you may have hidden order fulfillment costs that hurt your bottom line.
 It’s essential to understand what goes into fulfillment pricing.
-That way, you can accurately calculate your fulfillment cost per order.
+That way, you can work with your 3PL to accurately calculate your fulfillment cost per order.

 Why is it important to understand your fulfillment cost per order?

 The retail price for your products needs to include all the costs you incur to get each order to your customer.
 The cost of shipping is the most significant part of your total fulfillment cost.
 If you include free shipping, you need to add that into the pricing for your products.

 It’s important to break down the fulfillment costs outlined below: receiving, warehousing, and pick and pack fees.
 Most of your orders won’t be returned, but you need to factor the cost of returns into your prices as well.

 Then there are hidden fulfillment costs.
 These can include order minimums and account setup fees.
 The inventory shrinkage cost is easy to overlook, but it’s crucial to include it in your total fulfillment cost and the average cost per order.

 To determine your cost per order, pick a set time period.
 It can be the last month, quarter, or year, depending on your order fulfillment volume.
 Calculate how much you paid for order fulfillment costs and fees.
 Add in the price, if any, of lost or damaged inventory.
 Then divide that total by the number of orders you shipped.
 That is your fulfillment cost per order.